fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 In my experience the best developers can answer these sorts of questions with a good amount of depth, because they have been around and tried a few things out.
-Be wary of developers who can't give you any details and keep their answers vague and high level.
+Be wary of developers who can't give you any details and keep their answers vague.
 This is a common way to speak when you don't know how to answer.